 The second floor of shops can be quite claustrophobic, as the darkened aisles are narrow and the merchandise is piled up to the ceiling.
-But the stores at the second story of the market may be more amenable to bargaining.
+But the stores in the second story of the market may be more amenable to bargaining.

 Bargaining is key.
 Haggling over your purchases is expected - experienced Bali shoppers know the baseline for every item on sale and try to keep prices to that level as they bargain good-naturedly with the sellers.
 You'll be safe by starting at 50 percent of the quoted price, then try to keep it as close to that price as you go along.

-Vendors tend to be more agreeable with the first buyers of the day.
+Vendors tend to be more agreeable to the first buyers of the day.
 Be there by 8 am to have a look around and get what you need before the tourist rush comes in at about 10 am.
 By then, you'll have plenty of competition and the vendors won't be as lenient.